-• Position: Associate Professor, Computer Science Department, University of Waikato.
+Position: Associate Professor, Department of Software Engineering, University of Waikato.

 Field: Language technologies

-Associate Professor Te Taka Keegan (Waikato-Maniapoto, Ngāti Porou, Ngāti Whakaaue) is a senior lecturer in computer science at the University of Waikato and also Associate Dean Māori.
+Associate Professor Te Taka Keegan (Waikato-Maniapoto, Ngāti Porou, Ngāti Whakaaue) is a senior lecturer in computer science at the University of Waikato, Co-Director of AI Institute Maori and also Associate Dean of Māori.
 His research interests are in traditional navigation, Māori language technologies, indigenous language interfaces and multilingual usability.

 Te Taka had an unusual career path that has involved working as a hardware engineer, returning to university to do a degree all in Māori and to continue his study with a master’s thesis on traditional navigation.
 He completed a PhD in 2007 titled Indigenous Language Usage in a Digital Library: He Hautoa Kia Ora Tonu Ai.